Everyone Healthy Bringing clearer health knowledge to everyone.

 Efficacy of Alternative and Other Treatments According to GRADE* Ranking:

-Please note, this management does NOT treat the condition itself.
-It may mildly help in preventing some of the symptoms, and even then has insufficient evidence to back up this claim at present.
-Please note, this acts as a PREVENTATIVE treatment, and not necessarily symptomatic relief.
+Please note, this management does not treat the condition itself.
+It may mildly help in preventing some symptoms, and even then has insufficient evidence to back up this claim at present.
+Please note, this acts as a preventative treatment, and not necessarily symptomatic relief.

-Recommendation: Strongly against (available evidence shows that HBOT is in no way useful in treating Autism, and can have harmful effects.
-NOT RECOMENDED)
+Recommendation: Strongly against.
+Available evidence shows that HBOT is not useful in treating autism and can have harmful effects.

-Recommendation: Weakly in favor (Studies show that music therapy may be beneficial to those that have autism, particularly children)
+Recommendation: Weakly in favor.
+Studies show that music therapy may be beneficial for people with autism, particularly children.

 * www.gradeworkinggroup.org